okteto/okteto/README.md

 We use GitHub [issues](https://github.com/okteto/okteto/issues) to track our roadmap.
 A [milestone](https://github.com/okteto/okteto/milestones) is created every month to track the work scheduled for that time period.
 Feedback and help are always appreciated!

 ## Stay in Touch
 Got questions?
 Have feedback?
-Join the conversation in our [#okteto](https://kubernetes.slack.com/messages/CM1QMQGS0/) Slack chaannel!
+Join the conversation in our [#okteto](https://kubernetes.slack.com/messages/CM1QMQGS0/) Slack channel!
 If you don't already have a Kubernetes slack account, [sign up here](http://slack.k8s.io/).

 Follow [@OktetoHQ](https://twitter.com/oktetohq) on Twitter for important announcements.